sequenceiq/blog/source/_posts/2014-06-19-multinode-hadoop-cluster-on-docker.markdown

 amb-shell
 ```

+AmbariShell will wait for:

+- Ambari REST API
-Below you will see a happy path to create a multi node Hadoop cluster using the Ambari shell.
+Below you will see a happy path to create a multi node Hadoop cluster using the AmbariShell.

 ```
 host list